drewloewe/Analyzing-Rhetoric/visuals.md

 ![Reddit Past and Present Pics post about Kent State Photo, user HBScott1961](https://github.com/user-attachments/assets/3e311208-228a-4b0e-8700-34e141da77b8)

+❓Come up with your own examples of iconic photographs.

 ## Body Rhetoric and Enactment
 According to Palczewski, et. al., **body rhetoric** tries to capture the impact the human body has on the messages that it communicates: “Who says a message and how a body is made present communicate as much as what is said.”
 Body rhetoric is rhetoric that foregrounds the body as part of the symbolic act.
 Enactment occurs when the person engaging in symbolic action functions as proof of the argument they advance.